Jump to content

 Transforming how Vogue China was viewed and localising the overall style of the magazine was Margaret Zhang, who focused on creating covers that were more artistic and conceptual – moving away from a solely commercial approach.

 Launched in 1980, Vogue México y Latinoamérica is the Spanish language edition and offshoot of the iconic American fashion magazine, specifically localised for Mexico and Latin America.
-As part of Vogue’s broader localisation strategy, this edition goes beyond simple translation – it shares fashion content, beauty trends and editorial perspectives that resonate with their Latin American audiences.
+As part of Vogue’s broader localisation strategy, this edition goes beyond simple translation – it shares fashion content, beauty trends and editorial perspectives that resonate with its Latin American audiences.

 Globalisation strategy: How did Vogue come to be what it is today?

-Editor-in-chief, Anna Wintour, has been a key figure on the magazine’s journey to becoming a global success ever since 1988.
 With a focus on diverse models, international collaborations and more meaningful articles, Vogue’s reach has been able to expand far beyond its Western origins, leading to greater global content sharing.

 Ever since, new editors from Vogue’s various international editions have been promoting a blend of global and local content to audiences in Europe, Asia and beyond.